Julian Wadleigh

-Julian Wadleigh (1904–1994) was an American economist and a Department of State official in the 1930s and 1940s.
+Julian Wadleigh (1904–1994) was an American economist, Soviet spy and a Department of State official in the 1930s and 1940s.
 He was a key witness in the Alger Hiss trials.

 Background

 Henry Julian Wadleigh was born in 1904.
-He went to an English "public" school, and then to the University of Oxford where he read classics.
+He went to an English "public" school, and then to the University of Oxford where he read classics and also the London School of Economics.
+He also studied at the University of Kiel in Germany.
 He returned to the United States where he received fellowships at the University of Chicago and the Brookings Institution.
+At the time of his death, Wadleigh was survived by a sister, Claire Hayes.

+Wadleigh married Edythe.
+Wadleigh had a daughter, Anne Gibert, and sons Jonathan, Larry, Robin.

 Career

-In the early 1930s he started as an economist at the U.S. Department of Agriculture.
+In the early 1930s he started as an economist at the U.S. Department of Agriculture working in the Agricultural Adjustment Administration.

 State Department

 Becoming more involved with radical politics, he joined the Socialist Party.
 Later, he moved to the State Department, working in the trade agreements division and negotiating trade pacts in Turkey and Italy.

 In the mid-1930s, he became acquainted with Eleanor Nelson, a communist.
 When Wadleigh, a committed socialist, expressed the desire to act against growing the fascist movement in Europe, Nelson put him in touch with communists in Washington.
 He passed along documents to the Soviet Union through his main contact, Whittaker Chambers, at the Washington Zoo.

 The defection of Trotsky and subsequent purges in 1937, as well as Wadleigh's work abroad, resulted in infrequent contacts.
 Soon after, Chambers told him that he had quit the Communist Party, as they both were suspected of being Trotskyites and were in danger of being killed.
 In August 1939, Stalin signed a non-aggression pact with Hitler, which disgusted Wadleigh, who vowed to have nothing more to do with the communists.

 Wadleigh stayed at the State Department in the 1940s but felt that his own career stalled because rumors lurked about his communist sympathies.
 He divorced and remarried around this time.
 After the Allies invaded Italy in 1943, he was sent to assess food security for the war-stricken population.
 He shared an apartment in Rome with his brother, Richard Wadleigh, an Army intelligence officer who had led the First Armored Division into the city.